 Slowly adding broth while stirring constantly is what gives risotto its signature texture.
+Check out our variations on the basic version.

 - Total Time: